SAP-samples/btp-services-intelligent-routing/02-SetupMonitoringEndpoint/README.md

 1. Go to the SAP Cloud Integration web interface of your first subaccount, either via the SAP Integration Suite launchpad as shown in [Setting SAP Cloud Integration](../01-SetupCloudIntegration/README.md).

-2. <a name="download"><a/>Open a new tab in your browser and go to https://github.com/SAP-samples/btp-cloud-integration-intelligent-routing/blob/mission/02-SetupMonitoringEndpoint/flow-azuretm.zip and **Download** the ZIP File containing the Integration Package with the sample REST API for SAP Cloud Integration.
+2. <a name="download"><a/>Open a new tab in your browser and go to https://github.com/SAP-samples/btp-cloud-integration-intelligent-routing/blob/mission/02-SetupMonitoringEndpoint/flow-azuretm.zip. **Download** the ZIP File containing the Integration Package with the sample REST API for SAP Cloud Integration.

 ![Download Button on GitHub](./images/01.png)